oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 ## Finding something to do

-### Starter projects for new contributors
+### Good first issues for new contributors

 Welcome!
 Please make sure to follow the instructions above if you haven't already.
-After that, we'd **strongly recommend** tackling some part of one of the following starter issues:
+After that, we'd **strongly recommend** tackling some part of one of the following good first issues:

 #### Backend